Alexander Baron is back in print - make the most of it!

 Mark Strong endures petty anti-semitism but achieves his wartime ambition to become a fighter pilot.
-After the war, blighted by war injuries and a desolation brought on by conflict, Mark and his wife, Ruth, seek to set up home in Hackney.
-'The bombing of the East End during the war had sent thousands of homeless Jews outwards in wave after wave', Baron asserts in With Hope, Farewell.
+After the war, blighted by injury and a desolation brought on by conflict, Mark and his wife, Ruth, seek to set up home in Hackney.
+'The bombing of the East End during the war had sent thousands of homeless Jews outwards in wave after wave', Baron asserts in this novel.
 'They had penetrated to every corner of Hackney.'
 They face organised anti-semitism, and the climax of the novel comes amid a Mosleyite rally in Dalston during which Ruth suffers a miscarriage.

 It's a dispiriting novel, with little of the jauntiness and sense of human resilience which otherwise distinguishes Baron's writing.
 Some of the characters prefigure The Lowlife, his classic London novel, which appeared a decade later.

 The last of Baron's books drawing directly from his wartime years as a soldier - and in many ways the most effective.
 The Human Kind is a linked set of short stories, in chronological order through the war from the balmy summer before the conflict to the routine of peacetime again.